-With almost 56,000 acres to explore, the Downeast Lakes Community Forest truly has something for everyone.
+With more than 57,000 acres to explore, the Downeast Lakes Community Forest truly has something for everyone.
 These are just a few more examples of recreation opportunities to be had in the Downeast Lakes region.

 From birds to bobcats, moose to marten, the Downeast Lakes Community Forest is the perfect place to view wildlife.
 The American Bird Conservancy identifies the area as a Globally Important Bird Area with at least 180 species of birds, including 23 warblers, species associated with boreal forest (including black-backed woodpecker, boreal chickadee, gray jay, & spruce grouse), and neotropical migrants.
 Download a Bird Checklist.
 The Downeast Lakes Community Forest is also included on the Maine Birding Trail.